 What is a mortgage escrow account?

-A mortgage escrow account is an account used to pay a homeowner’s property taxes and homeowners insurance premiums, and at other times to hold an earnest money deposit when the homeowner first purchases their home.
+A mortgage escrow account is typically used in two ways: to pay a homeowner’s property taxes and homeowners insurance premiums; or to hold an earnest money deposit when the homeowner first purchases the home.

 Instead of scheduling payments and paying insurance and tax bills separately with a checking account, the money for these payments is collected by the mortgage lender or servicer through installments as part of the homeowner’s mortgage payment.
 The lender or servicer holds these funds in an escrow account and pays these bills as they are due on the homeowner’s behalf.

-The key difference between an escrow account and any other financial account you may have is that you don’t manage this one yourself.
-That’s because “escrow” is facilitated by a neutral third party — in this case, your mortgage lender or servicer.
+The key difference between an escrow account and any other financial account you might have: You don’t manage an escrow account yourself.
+That’s because “escrow” is facilitated by a third party — in this case, your lender or servicer.

-Having your mortgage lender or servicer hold your property tax and homeowners insurance payments in escrow ensures that those bills are paid on time, automatically, so you avoid penalties such as late fees or potential liens against your home.
+Having your mortgage lender or servicer hold your property tax and homeowners insurance payments in escrow ensures that those bills are paid on time, automatically.
+In turn, you avoid penalties such as late fees or potential liens against your home.

 You’re covered when there are shortfalls

 Your homeowners insurance premiums and property tax assessments can fluctuate over time.
-If your escrow account happens to be short due to your property tax bill increasing, for example, your servicer will typically cover the difference temporarily, and eventually increase your monthly mortgage payment to make it up.
+For example, if your escrow account happens to be short due to your property tax bill increasing, your servicer will typically cover the difference temporarily.
+To make up for it, your servicer will eventually increase your monthly mortgage payment.

 The exact amount needed for escrow is added to your monthly mortgage payment for you, so you’ll know what to expect the majority of the time.
 If the escrow component of your monthly mortgage payment needs to increase, you’ll get a notice from your lender or servicer in writing.
 Plus, your lender or servicer is required to send you an annual escrow statement that shows the amounts you’ve paid (and the drawdowns) along with any overages or shortages.